 The relationship is vital, as you will be speaking to the agency on a regular basis, discussing feedback, and going through different ideas.
 You need to feel like they are a good fit, and have the values you’re looking for.

 Have a look through their website and social media channels.
 There should be a ‘meet the team’ section where you can get an idea of the company culture.
-Are there any videos you can watch to get a feeling for them?
+Are there any videos you can watch to get a better feel for them?

-Also, pay attention to what kind of language they use across their digital platforms.
+Also, pay attention to what kind of language they use.
 Do they seem quite chatty or serious?
 How do they present themselves visually?

 There’s lots of clues here about who they are as a company, instead of just paying attention to what they can provide.